MasssiveJuice08/Morrowind-Modding-with-MassiveJuice_Content/02 Reference Notes/Omnivore Manual Entry/2024-03/Abbreviations - Web Accessibility Guidance project - NZ Government.md

 original_url: https://omnivore.app/me/abbreviations-web-accessibility-guidance-project-nz-government-18e750dd719
 dg-publish: true
 dg-metatags:
-  description: Make abbreviations accessible by providing or linking to the expanded form the first time it’s used on the page. og:image: https://i.imgur.com/LmCg5HX.png
+  description: Make abbreviations accessible by providing or linking to the expanded form the first time it is used on the page. og:image: https://i.imgur.com/LmCg5HX.png
 ---